apeltzer/VCF2Genome/README.md

 Author: Alexander Herbig <herbig@shh.mpg.de> (v0.84), Alexander Peltzer (v0.90+).

-Contact Alexander Peltzer <alexander.peltzer@uni-tuebingen.de> for questions regarding the tool or write him on GitHub/open a ticket.
+Contact Alexander Peltzer for questions regarding the tool or via GitHub and/or open a ticket here.